 Maps developed from data collected around the CalMan lakes show that much of the shorelands of these lakes are in poor to fair condition.
 This is most apparent in Long Lake because it is the largest and has the densest development.
-It is estimated that if shoreland improvements were made around the lake, phosphorus runoff from the shorelands would be reduced from 12 to 7 pounds.
+It is estimated that a reduction of 14 to 29 lbs/year P could be obtained if 25% to 50% of current shoreland developments would practice good shoreland practices (buffer strips, no fertilizer).
 More important than the nutrient reduction would be the improvement in habitat.
 With proper restoration, habitat would be improved for amphibians, native birds, and the fishery.
 There would be an increase in sites for fish spawning as well as an increase in areas for fish foraging and refuges for small fish.